eclipse-californium/californium/README.md

 Executable JARs of the examples with all dependencies can be found in the `demo-apps/run` folder.

-The build-process is tested for jdk 7, jdk 8 and jdk 11.
+The build-process is tested for jdk 7, jdk 8, jdk 11, jdk 15 and jdk 16.
 For jdk 7 the revapi maven-plugin is disabled, it requires at least java 8.

 To generate the javadocs, add "-DcreateJavadoc=true" to the command line and set the `JAVA_HOME`.